yyzl/dokiv/README.md

 layout: default
 route: /post/2017/12/record
 title: 'A record for Nov 12 2017'
+# specify highlight theme for this file
+highlight: 'prism'
 meta:
   title: 'A record for Nov 12 2017'
   titleTemplate: '%s - Yay!'